Internet Archive: Wayback Machine

-In October 2016, it was announced that the way web pages are counted would be changed, resulting in the decrease of the archived pages counts shown.
-Embedded objects such as pictures, videos, style sheets, JavaScripts are no longer counted as a "web page", whereas HTML, PDF, and plain text documents remain counted.

-In September 2020, the Internet Archive announced a partnership with Cloudflare to automatically index websites served via its "Always Online" services.
+The Wayback Machine is a service that allows archives of the World Wide Web to be searched and accessed.
+It can be used to see what previous versions of web sites used to look like or to visit web sites that no longer even exist.
+The Wayback Machine was created as a joint effort between Alexa Internet (owned by Amazon.com) and the Internet Archive.
+Hundreds of billions of web sites and their associated data (images, source code, documents, etc.) are saved in a database.
+As of 5 September 2024, the Internet Archive held over 866 billion web pages, more than 42.5 million print materials, 13 million videos, 3 million TV news reports, 1.2 million software programs, 14 million audio files, 5 million images, and 272,660 concerts in its Wayback Machine.
+In October 2025, the Internet Archive announced that the Wayback Machine had archived one trillion webpages, equivalent to more than 100,000 terabytes of data.

 Archive-It

-Created in early 2006, Archive-It is a web archiving subscription service that allows institutions and individuals to build and preserve collections of digital content and create digital archives.
+Created in late 2005, Archive-It is a web archiving subscription service that allows institutions and individuals to build and preserve collections of digital content and create digital archives.
 Archive-It allows the user to customize their capture or exclusion of web content they want to preserve for cultural heritage reasons.
 Through a web application, Archive-It partners can harvest, catalog, manage, browse, search, and view their archived collections.

-In terms of accessibility, the archived web sites are full text searchable within seven days of capture.
+In terms of accessibility, the archived websites are full text searchable within seven days of capture.
 Content collected through Archive-It is captured and stored as a WARC file.
 A primary and back-up copy is stored at the Internet Archive data centers.
 A copy of the WARC file can be given to subscribing partner institutions for geo-redundant preservation and storage purposes to their best practice standards.
 Periodically, the data captured through Archive-It is indexed into the Internet Archive's general archive.

 As of March 2014, Archive-It had more than 275 partner institutions in 46 U.S. states and 16 countries that have captured more than 7.4 billion URLs for more than 2,444 public collections.
 Archive-It partners are universities and college libraries, state archives, federal institutions, museums, law libraries, and cultural organizations, including the Electronic Literature Organization, North Carolina State Archives and Library, Stanford University, Columbia University, American University in Cairo, Georgetown Law Library, and many others.

 Internet Archive Scholar

-In September 2020 Internet Archive announced a new initiative to archive and preserve open access academic journals, called Internet Archive Scholar.
+In September 2020, Internet Archive announced a new initiative to archive and preserve open access academic journals, called Internet Archive Scholar.
 Its full-text search index includes over 25 million research articles and other scholarly documents preserved in the Internet Archive.
 The collection spans from digitized copies of eighteenth century journals through the latest open access conference proceedings and pre-prints crawled from the World Wide Web.